aureliusenterprise/aurelius-atlas-documentation/docs/user-stories/cross-platform-data-governance.md

 [![Kibana Dashboard](../img/screenshots/data-cross-platform/cross-platform-07.jpg)](../img/screenshots/data-cross-platform/cross-platform-07.jpg)

 By following these steps, you can effectively trace the data lineage across multiple cloud solutions and ensure all subsequent processing is adjusted as required.
+As a result, we can update our schema accordingly.